 While mortgage loan modifications seemed to help homeowners pay their auto and credit card bills, the modifications did not prevent the majority of seriously delinquent debtors from defaulting again in the future.
 The study found that 42% of the loans were in default again within 12 months of loan modification and that 59% were in default again within 18 months of the loan modification.

 Minnesota had neither the highest nor the lowest rate of mortgage default, according to TransUnion.
-However, our Minnesota loan modification lawyers know that many Minnesotans are suffering and may be in default.
+However, our Minnesota loan modification lawyers know that many Minnesotans are suffering and maybe in default.
+Clearly, mortgages are impacting many negatively.
+Luckily, if you’re a medical professional and are looking at a mortgage, there are mortgage loans for doctors called physician loans on LeverageRx.
+This is a low down payment mortgage available to eligible medical professionals.
 We encourage anyone facing mortgage default or loan modification to find out all of their options before making a financial commitment.